If you have thumb and wrist pain, you may have tried wrist splints, injections or other methods to relieve the pain.

 Why see a chiropractor first?

 Who you see first will determine the cost and effectiveness of your healthcare experience.
 See a chiropractor first for thumb and wrist pain.
-You will be glad you did.
+Click here to book online.